Morudu7/airbnb-clone-project/README.md

 | Designers | Creates high-fidelity mockups, maintains the design system in Figma, and ensures a high-quality, user-centric experience (UX). |
 | QA/Testers | Develops and executes test cases (unit, integration, end-to-end), performs comprehensive testing, and reports bugs to maintain code quality. |
 | DevOps Engineers | Manages the deployment environment, sets up the Continuous Integration/Continuous Deployment (CI/CD) pipeline, and maintains server infrastructure. |

+---

+## UI Component Patterns

+To maximize reusability and maintain consistency, the frontend will be built using a component-based architecture.

+#### Navbar
+The main navigation component at the top of the page.
+It will contain the Logo, a primary Search Bar, User Navigation links (e.g., Host a Home, Sign In/Up), and a Responsive Menu toggle for mobile views.

+#### Property Card
+A reusable card component dedicated to displaying a single listing in the listing view.
+Contents include a high-resolution Property Image, basic property Details (price, location, rating), and a Favorite Button.
+Designed for a responsive grid layout.

+#### Footer
+The bottom section of the application providing secondary information.
+It will include Site Links (e.g., About Us, Help), Company Information, Social Media Links, and the necessary Copyright Information.

+Each component will be designed to be stateless where possible and easily adaptable to different data inputs.